trietmnj/cc-demo/README.md

 ## Workflow

-1. Clone cc-py-sdk from USACE so that it will be in the same directory as this repo.
+### 1. Clone the SDK

-    This local version will allow developing on both the SDK and plugin.
+Clone `cc-py-sdk` from USACE into the **same parent directory** as this repo.
+This allows you to develop both the SDK and plugin in tandem.

 ```graphql
 parent-folder/